BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > [Auto Send Food To Camp](https://github.com/AtilioA/BG3-auto-send-food-to-camp/blob/main/Auto%20Send%20Food%20To%20Camp/Mods/AutoSendFoodToCamp/MCM_blueprint.json)
 > [Smart Autosaving](https://github.com/AtilioA/BG3-smart-autosaving/blob/main/Smart%20Autosaving/Mods/SmartAutosaving/MCM_blueprint.json)
 > [MCM demo](#mcm-demo) (as of MCM 1.23)
+An LLM is likely able to adapt them into a different blueprint, especially if you also provide it MCM's [blueprint schema](https://raw.githubusercontent.com/AtilioA/BG3-MCM/refs/heads/main/.vscode/schema.json) for context.
 {.is-success}

 That's it for a basic integration!
 MCM will warn you about mistakes in your code or blueprint file.